Brand development that increases sales velocity, guaranteed.

 Spell it Out

-And with the variety of consumers come a variety of products – not just in brands of bud, but also cannabis products.
+And with the variety of consumers come an array of products – not just in brands of bud, but also cannabis products.
 CBD extracts, edibles, shatter, hash oil, cannibutter … the list goes on.
 Legal regulation aside, you need to make it clear to consumers what it is that your product has to offer.
 First off, what is it?
 Next, what kind of potency are you dealing with?
 Does the delivery method alter the duration or extent of effects?

 It’s unwise to assume a certain level of understanding on behalf of your consumers, and a safer bet is to make clear as much about your product as possible in the packaging.